How to Turn a Dissertation Into a Book: From Dissertation Logic to Book-Level Storytelling

 In your dissertation you were responsible for situating your research question within the existing literature in your field.
 In your book, a literature review is still important.
 However, it’s also important to situate your research question for your readers in terms of the significance of your argument.

-What is at stake if readers don’t engage with your ideas?
+What is lost if readers don’t engage with your ideas?
 Why is this story important now?

 Redesign with Curiosity

 When turning your dissertation into a book, you don’t need to rewrite the entire document.
-Instead, you need to redesign the work in a way that emphasizes the story of your research in order to invite readers to engage your work with curiosity
+Instead, you need to redesign the work to emphasize the story of your research and invite readers into your argument with curiosity.

 Conclusion

-Turning your dissertation into a book is a creative act, and a meaningful process.
+Turning your dissertation into a book is both a creative and strategic process.
 With academic book coaching and structured guidance for first book authors, you can transform your dissertation into a book that engages a broader audience, underscores your scholarly expertise, and creates new opportunities for your research.

 Previous